mendhak/gpslogger/assets/text/faq/faq14-tasker-automation.md

 *File uploaded*

 * `gpsloggerevent` - `fileuploaded`
-* `filepath` - the full path to the file that was uploaded
+* `filepaths` - an array of file paths that were uploaded, even if it's just a single file
 * `sendertype` - which sender was used to upload the file, e.g. `customurl`, `ftp`, etc.